Francisco Xavier da Piedade Rebelo: Religious appointments

-With the withdrawal in 1966 of the Goa and Daman Archbishop Patriarch José Vieira Alvernaz, after the takeover of Goa, Daman and Diu by the Indian Union, he was appointed apostolic administrator sede plena, until 1972, when he retired on grounds of age.
+With the withdrawal in 1966 of the Goa and Daman Archbishop Patriarch Dom José Vieira Alvernaz, after the takeover of Goa, Daman and Diu by the Indian Union, he was appointed apostolic administrator sede plena, until 1972, when he retired on grounds of age.

 Death

 He died in Margão, on 7 July 1975.

 Legacy

 A prominent road in Fatorda, Margao, has been named in his honour.